 Despite its limitations, the bubble sort algorithm can be a useful starting point for learning about sorting algorithms and data structures.
 It’s a good way to get a basic understanding of how these algorithms work, and can help you build a foundation for learning more complex algorithms later on.

 That being said, the bubble sort algorithm may not be the best choice for time-sensitive material, as its slow speed can be prohibitive.
 However, if you’re willing to sacrifice some space for time, it may work well for you.
-Ultimately, the choice of sorting algorithm will depend on your specific needs and goals.
-By learning about the bubble sort algorithm, you can make more informed decisions about which algorithm is best for your needs.
+Ultimately, whether you will use the bubble sort algorithm will depend on your specific needs and goals.

 Frequently Asked Questions

 Bubble sort is a sorting algorithm that uses comparison methods to sort an array.
-The algorithm compares pairs of elements in an array and swaps them if the left pair(position) is greater than the right pair(position+1).
+When sorting an array in ascending order, the algorithm compares pairs of elements in the array and swaps them if the left pair(position) is greater than the right pair(position+1).
 This process is repeated until the entire array is sorted.

 Bubble Sort requires n(n-1)/2 passes through all elements in order for the final array to be sorted in ascending order.